kallaspriit/react-base/README.md

 - one can also create host-specific configurations such as `config/example.json` for http://example.com.
 - the additional configuration files are merged with default config, overriding existing values.
 - add `config/local.json` to set/override developer-specific options (don't check this file into version control).
+- there are [more options](https://github.com/lorenwest/node-config/wiki/Configuration-Files), read the manual.

 For example to change the development server port, create `config/local.json` with the following contents:
 ```json